 The Story of the White Lodge Hotel Filey

-There are also rumours that Tolkien wrote his first novel whilst staying in Filey.
+There are also rumours that Tolkien wrote his first novel whilst staying in Filey – but we can’t say for sure where!
 The hotel (then a home) was also seconded during the Second World War for British officer’s – as the coastline was a strategic location for possible invasion.

-There is also an American connection with the area being the location for the famous battle during the American War of Independence where John Paul Jones (America’s equivalent to Lord Nelson) famously declared, as every American citizen will tell you: “Surrender?!
-I have not yet begun to fight!”.
+There are historical accounts that a famous battle during the American War of Independence took place between Filey Bay and Flamborough Head where John Paul Jones (America’s equivalent to Lord Nelson) famously declared, as every American citizen will tell you: “I have not yet begun to fight!”.

 There is a placard overlooking the bay near the hotel as you look out to sea, which explains the well-documented historic battle (The Battle of Flamborough Head).
 Local divers, John Adams and his sons, believe they have in deed found the wreck of the famous battleship Bonhomme Richard.
 Although they haven’t found a cannon ball marked “USS Bonhomme Richard” to prove it 100% (they unfortunately didn’t do branding in those days!).
 But we think so they have and there are quite a few more who do as well!